 Adhesives and sealants: a dynamic and successful industry

 The adhesive and sealant industry is a continuing success story that spans hundreds of years.
-It’s a fascinating story that can trace its origins back to the days of making "glue” from natural products such as tree sap, animal carcasses, milk protein (casein) and starch, through to today’s high-tech adhesives that hold spacecraft together.
+It is a fascinating story that can trace its origins back to the days of making "glue” from natural products such as tree sap and starch, through to today’s high-tech adhesives that make our aeroplanes safer.

 Almost 5 million tonnes of adhesives and sealants are produced and used in Europe each year, and this volume is growing every year.
 Adhesive manufacturers offer more than 250,000 different products for the most diverse applications.